StanlyRod/ChatGPT-discord-bot/README.md

 - The bot should appear offline until its code is running and it is connected to Discord.

-### Create a Bot User

-1. In your new application's settings, go to the "Bot" tab.

-2. Click "Add Bot" and confirm.

-3. Note down the token shown on this page, as you will need it later.

 ### Installation

 1 Clone the Repository